 Getting Around: Cheap Transport Options

-Public transport vs safari vans
+Public transport vs safari vans.

 Matatus (minibuses) and buses can get you to towns near parks cheaply, but they won’t get you inside the parks.
 Safari vans are pricier and are usually part of a tour package.

-Joining overland tours or self-driving
+Joining overland tours or self-driving.

 Overland tours are perfect for solo budget travelers—they include everything and are super social.
 Self-driving is great if you’re confident behind the wheel and want total freedom (just factor in park entry fees).